 As the capital of Catalonia and the Costa Brava, and the second most populated city in Spain, Barcelona hardly needs an introduction.
 With its vibrant mix of modern design and time-honoured traditions, Barcelona is a unique city and a must-see for any tourists interested in enjoying a city break in Spain.
 This metropolitan city has many different strings to its bow, with distinct architecture in its gothic quarter, trendy hotels, awesome nightlife and, of course, not forgetting one of the planet’s best football teams, Barcelona is sure to please all those who choose it as their next holiday destination.

 Barcelona also plays host to a number of modern art masterpieces - including the iconic Gaudi architecture - and each one is more photogenic than the last so make sure to leave plenty of memory for all your new snaps.
 And if all of these man-made facets aren’t enough to sway you, Barcelona always has a number of natural beauties to entice you in.
 How many city breaks boast such a repertoire?
 With a coastline of over 4 kilometres, the city has a number of amazing beaches to choose from, meaning that you can mix together sightseeing and culture with sandy beaches and relaxation, leaving you with the perfect holiday blend.

-With quick, cheap flights from airports across the country and fantastic deals on the ever popular Barcelona hotels, holidays to Barcelona and the Costa Brava are ideal for your 2018/2019 adventure.
+With quick, cheap flights from airports across the country and fantastic deals on the ever popular Barcelona hotels, a cheap holiday to Barcelona and the Costa Brava is ideal for your 2018/2019 adventure.